Finger lock applied with hanbo |

 Today, atemi is used to provide a distraction leading to a throw, joint lock, or choke.
 This is done by redirecting an opponent into a throw through attacking vital points to cause pain or loss of consciousness.
 In other words, it is easier to throw an unconscious or disoriented aggressor and one who is already moving in the direction of the throw.
 One common atemi is a palm strike along the jaw line, ear (mimi) or neck (kubi).
 This also was likely used against armored samurai.
 Even with a helmet, a powerful open hand "teisho uchi" strike to the side of a helmet would ring one’s bell.

-Hanshi Andy Finley is under arrest using the old samurai art of hojojutsu to produce an unusual
+Hanshi Andy Finley is under arrest using the old samurai art of hojojutsu to produce an unusual type of hand and leg cuffs at the Casper dojo. |

-The term jūjutsu’ was coined in the 17th century, after it became a blanket term for a wide variety of grappling combat forms.
+The term ‘jūjutsu’ was coined in the 17th century, after it became a blanket term for a wide variety of grappling combat forms.
 Jujutsu (柔術) translates as the „art of softness‟or „way of yielding‟.
 The oldest forms of jujutsu are referred to as Sengoku jujutsu or Nihon Koryu Jujutsu.
 These were developed during the Muromachi period (1333–1573 AD) and focused on techniques that assisted samurai in defeating unarmed, lightly armed, and heavily armed and armored samurai – thus a greater emphasis was placed on joint locks and throws.

 Later in history, other koryu developed that are similar to many modern styles.
 Many of these are classified as Edo jūutsu and were founded in the Edo Period (1625-1868 AD) of Japan.
 Most are designed to deal with opponents without armor.
 Edo jujutsu commonly emphasizes use of atemi waza.
 Inconspicuous weapons such as a tantō( knife) and tessen (iron fans) are included in Edo jūjutsu curriculum.